Lidl Unihockey Prime League (men's floorball): Competition format

 In the regular season, taking place approximately from September to March, all teams play each other twice, resulting in a total of 22 rounds.
 Teams earn 3 points for a win, 2 points for an overtime win, and 1 point for an overtime loss.

 At the end of the regular season, the top eight teams advance to the playoff, which starts usually in March and culminates in April.
 The top three teams get to choose their opponents from the bottom four in the quarterfinals.
 Semifinal matchups are determined based on regular season standings.
 The quarterfinals and semifinals are played in a best-of-seven format.
 The final consists of a single match, held alongside the women's league final as part of the Superfinal event.
 The league champion qualifies for the Champions Cup.
 If the same team wins both the league and the Swiss Cup, the league runner-up also qualifies.
 The finalists of both competitions face off in the Supercup.

-The bottom four teams from the regular season compete in the relegation playoffs.
-Since 2025–26 season, the loser will be automatically relegated to National League B (NLB) and replaced with the NLB champion.
+The bottom four teams of the regular season (11th to 14th place) compete in a play-out (consisting of two best-of-seven rounds) to determine which team is relegated directly to the National League B (NLB).
+The team that loses the second round of the play-out is replaced by the NLB champion.
+The defeated NLB finalist then competes in a promotion/relegation series against the winner of the second round of the Super League play-out, which is also played as a best-of-seven series.